Things often get worse before it gets better! Part One

 Maybe you, too, have experienced situations where things used to be OK, but now, the reality on the ground is so unpleasant it's hard to believe that things used to be good.
 It could be because of environmental factors outside your control.
 Maybe your unfortunate circumstances are consequences of bad choices you made along the way.
 That person you married anyway, even when your heart initially screamed, "NO!"
 That friend you kept entertaining, even though they drained you each time you interacted with them.
 The extra chocolate bars, cake or other sweet nothings you gobbled up, even when your body was screaming to stop.
 How about those other things you've done in secret that no one knows about?
 Despite the alarm bells, you still went ahead anyway.
 Now you're in too deep, and you don't know how or if you'll ever get out of it.
 You might choose to bury your head in the sand because, let's face it, confronting problems isn't for the faint-hearted!
 But I'm not here to shame anyone; stay with me.

 As you go through a cleansing process, the toxins in your tissue or body will find their way into the bloodstream, causing a reaction which is typically accompanied by unpleasant side effects.

 Healing Crisis: Survival Guide

-However, most companies still go ahead and form partnerships with local companies as part of an internationalisation strategy.
+However, most companies still form partnerships with local companies as part of an internationalisation strategy.
 Sometimes, you have to take risks (calculated) to experience growth and profitability.
 However, Foreign Direct Investors (FDI) often enter into such relationships armed with not just a business strategy or any other strategy for that matter.
-They also draw up an exit strategy, in case things go pear-shaped somewhere along the line.
+They also draw up an exit strategy in case things go pear-shaped somewhere along the line.
 Why?
 Because wisdom has taught them that people can turn nasty, even when a relationship no longer serves its purpose.
-It can be tricky to sever certain ties.
+It can be tricky to sever particular ties.